aevri/barrie-bear/barrie_bear.md

 16

-W
+CHAPTER IV
 The Journey that took them by Storm

 Rory was comfortably arranged on the stretcher and Mrs. Owl thought that it was probable that his leg was broken, and certainly he was badly bruised which meant that he had to be moved very gently and all bumps and jolts avoided at all costs.
-Barrie-Bear directed operations and thought that, as bk.
-Weasel had constructed the ‘ stretcher, it should be him that ought to pull it.
+Barrie-Bear directed operations and thought that, as Mr. Weasel had constructed the stretcher, it should be him that ought to pull it.
 Mr. Weasel thought that it was a great responsibility, but he would do it to the best of his ability - Barrie—Bear made sure that all his 'accoutrements'